Complex scaling approach to quasinormal modes of Schwarzschild and Reissner--Nordstr\"om black holes: A note on continuum level density in the complex-scaling framework

 It is helpful to explain the meaning of this expression in simple terms.
 If one considers only discrete bound states, then the spectrum consists of isolated energy levels.
 By contrast, in a scattering problem the spectrum also contains a continuum.
 The CLD describes how this continuum is modified by the interaction.
 In other words, it is not merely a count of isolated states, but a spectral measure of how the interacting system differs from the free or reference one throughout the continuum region.

 In standard scattering theory, the CLD is closely related to phase-shift information.
 For a single channel, one may schematically write

 where $\delta(E)$ is the scattering phase shift.
-This relation is well known in other areas of physics and is one of the reasons why the CLD is a useful bridge between spectral theory and scattering observables.
-We do not make direct use of this relation in the present paper, but it is worth keeping in mind because it clarifies that the CLD is fundamentally a continuum quantity.
+This relation is well known in other areas of physics and is one of the reasons why the CLD is a useful bridge between spectral theory and scattering observables. \revone{The physical information contained in the CLD is complementary to, but different from, a list of QNM frequencies.
+The QNM frequencies characterize the isolated pole sector, whereas the CLD also retains the nonresonant continuum background and describes how the continuum density is modified by the black-hole potential.
+Through its relation to the derivative of the scattering or transmission phase, it provides information on the continuum phase response that is absent from the QNM spectrum alone.}

+\revone{The CLD should not, however, be identified directly with an observable transmission probability or a greybody factor.
+It characterizes the continuum density and phase response, whereas a greybody factor also requires the modulus of the transmission amplitude.
+A systematic analysis of the continuum response, including its relation to the transmission phase and greybody factors, is presented in our subsequent work \cite{Ogawa:2026opj}.
+The purpose of the present appendix is limited to demonstrating that the same finite-basis CSM framework can access both the pole and continuum sectors.}

 In the present work, we do not attempt a systematic CLD analysis for all backgrounds.
 A full study would require a careful choice of the reference operator $H_0$, together with a dedicated investigation of the dependence on the scaling angle, basis truncation, and numerical integration range.
 Nevertheless, it is useful to record that the present CSM formulation is in principle capable of treating not only resonance poles but also the continuum sector.